-#5 Call him out.
-If you spot the signs that he is a guy who plays games call him out.
+If you spot the signs that he is a guy who plays games, call him out.
 Instead of worrying you got it all wrong or not wanting to be dramatic, call him out.
-Tell him that his sister he told you about and makes him want to be a better man would be disappointed in him if she knew how he really treated women.
+Tell him that his sister he told you about, who makes him want to be a better man, would be disappointed in him if she knew how he really treated women.

-With all of this, I hope you have learned how to better handle guys who play games.
-But, do remember that when it comes to these guys, there really is no winning in terms of changing him.
+With all of this, we hope you have learned how to better understand and handle guys who play games.
+But, do remember that when it comes to these guys, there really is no winning in terms of changing them.

 [Read: Do guys play hard to get?
 The truth, 21 reasons and what you need to do next]